Learn More About…

 Insulation:

 We are often asked if our structures are insulated.
 Many of our clients are very happy using our structures with no insulation at all.
-A decent heat source inside the structure usually heats the small space adequately even in colder climates.
+A decent heat source usually heats the small space adequately even in colder climates.

-If desired, however, you may elect to insulate the roof of your structure from the outside.
-This can easily be done by strapping the outside roof with additional lumber and laying in rigid foam insulation panels before you install your chosen roof coverings.
-This method will help eliminate heat escape in colder climates and reduce the heat intake in warmer climates.
-This outside insulating method will also allow you to maintain your beautiful interior pine ceiling.
+If desired, however, you may elect to insulate above the ceiling and below the floor of your cabin.
+Insulating above the ceiling can easily be done by strapping the outside roof with additional lumber and laying in rigid foam insulation panels before you install your chosen roof coverings.
+The floor is also easy with the same rigid foam insulation panels installed into the floor cavity before applying the deck boards.
+This insulating method will allow you to maintain the appearance of your beautiful wood floor and ceiling while greatly reducing heat escape.

 Roofing: